-Although not identical, both versions of H.R.
-4 were similar in focus, direction, and content with respect to the CSE provisions.
-Both versions of H.R.
-4 included provisions that sought to improve the CSE program and raise collections so as to increase the economic independence of former welfare families and provide a stable source of income for all single-parent families with a noncustodial parent.
-Both versions of the bill provided incentives (in the form of federal cost sharing) to states to direct more of the child support collected on behalf of families to the families themselves, thereby reducing the amount that state and federal governments retain (often referred to as a family-first policy).
-Under both bills, families currently receiving TANF benefits as well as former TANF recipients would have potentially received a larger share of child support that was collected on their behalf.
+Although not identical, both bills are similar in focus, direction, and content with respect to the CSE provisions.
+Both bills include provisions that seek to improve the CSE program and raise collections so as to increase the economic independence of former welfare families and provide a stable source of income for all single-parent families with a noncustodial parent.
+Both bills provide incentives (in the form of federal cost sharing) to states to direct more of the child support collected on behalf of families to the families themselves, thereby reducing the amount that state and federal governments retain (often referred to as a family-first policy).
+Under both bills, families currently receiving TANF benefits as well as former TANF recipients would potentially receive a larger share of child support that was collected on their behalf.

-The approach used by the bills differed significantly, however, with regard to how states would help TANF families receive more child support.
-Under the House-passed bill, states would have been given federal cost sharing incentives to encourage states to increase (or establish) the amount of child support payments they pass through to TANF families (and disregard in determining TANF benefits).
-The Senate Finance Committee version of the bill provided federal cost-sharing for the entire amount that the state disregards and passes through to families.
-Moreover, the House-passed bill provided a more limited amount of federal cost sharing for state pass-through and disregard policies than the Senate Finance Committee bill.
+The approach used by the bills differ significantly, however, with regard to how states would help TANF families receive more child support.
+S. 667 provides federal cost-sharing for the entire amount that the state disregards and passes through to families, whereas, under H.R.
+240, federal cost sharing incentives would be offered to encourage states to establish a child support pass-through provision or increase the amount of existing child support pass-through payments.
+Also, H.R.
+240 provides a more limited amount of federal cost sharing for state pass-through and disregard policies than S. 667.

-Both versions of the bill would have revised some CSE enforcement tools and added others; increased funding for the Federal Parent Locator Service (FPLS); increased funding for federal technical assistance to the states; required states to review child support orders of TANF families every three years; and required that a report be submitted to Congress on undistributed child support collections.
-The House-passed bill included a provision that would have established a \$25 annual user fee for individuals who had never been on TANF but received CSE services and who received at least \$500 in any given year.
-The Senate Finance Committee-approved bill included provisions that would have increased funding for the CSE access and visitation program; and required states to adopt a later version of the Uniform Interstate Family Support Act (UIFSA) so as to facilitate the collection of child support payments in interstate cases.
-This report will not be updated.
+Both bills revise some CSE enforcement tools and add others; increase funding for the Federal Parent Locator Service (FPLS); increase funding for federal technical assistance to the states; require states to review child support orders of TANF families every three years; require that a report be submitted to Congress on undistributed child support collections; and designate Indian tribes and tribal organizations as persons authorized to have access to information in the FPLS.
+S. 667 increases funding for the CSE access and visitation program; requires states to adopt a later version of the Uniform Interstate Family Support Act (UIFSA) so as to facilitate the collection of child support payments in interstate cases; and requires that medical child support be provided by either or both parents.
+H.R.
+240 includes a provision that would establish a \$25 annual user fee for individuals who have never been on TANF but received at least \$500 via CSE services in any given year.
+This report will be updated as needed.